With Daniel at Daniel's Bay, Nuku Hiva, French Polynesia

 |||||||||||||

-Society Islands On Sunday, we go to a Protestant church in Papeete.
-Most of the women are dressed in white dresses, wearing broad-brimmed white hats decorated with big flowers, peacock feathers, stars, foil-paper, pipe cleaners, and other things.
-It reminds me of the cartoon of Curtis and his little brother in church, making fun of all the women’s hats.
-Church lasts two-and-one-half hours, with five baptisms, a half-hour of announcements, and because it’s the first Sunday of the month, Communion.
+Society Islands We go to church in Pape’ete.
+The women are clad in white dresses, wearing broad-brimmed, white straw hats decorated with big flowers, peacock feathers, stars, foil-paper, and pipe cleaners.
+Church lasts two hours and a half, with five baptisms, a half-hour of announcements, and Communion.
 It’s in French, so we don’t follow too well, but the singing makes it all worthwhile.
-A song starts with an old woman sitting somewhere in the congregation, wailing a sound like fingernails on a chalkboard for a second or two before being joined by other men and women scattered throughout the congregation in beautiful harmony.
-Then, a wail from a different location and another song begins. |
+A song starts with an old woman sitting somewhere in the congregation, wailing a sound like fingernails on a chalkboard before being joined by other men and women scattered throughout the congregation in beautiful harmony.
+Then, a wail from a different location and another song begins. (page 55) |

 At church in Papeete, Tahiti, French Polynesia |